-The New Jersey Racing Commission has officially approved UK-based company Betfair NJ to operate its peer-to-peer online betting exchange statewide.
+The New Jersey Racing Commission has officially approved UK-based company Betfair NJ (FanDuel NJ) to operate its peer-to-peer online betting exchange statewide.
 Betfair was approved to operate through Darby Development, the managers of Monmouth Park Racetrack.
 Monmouth Park already uses a Betfair platform for placement of live race wagers.

 Betfair was established in 1999 in by professional gambler Andrew Black and is now the first legal betting exchange to be approved in the United States.
 The company’s goal at inception was to compete with sportsbooks and bookies by offering players a way to be more in control of their wagers.